 Thami Mnyele Foundation

-Established in 1992, the Thami Mnyele Foundation runs a unique three month artists-in-residence program in Amsterdam.
+Established in 1990, the Thami Mnyele Foundation runs a unique three month artists-in-residence program in Amsterdam.
 The main objective of the Foundation is to advance cultural exchange between artists from Africa, the Netherlands and Amsterdam in particular.
-To this aim, the Foundation engages African artists of all disciplines of contemporary visual art (painting, drawing, photography, sculpture, video, film, audio and multi media) to work for three months in the Thami Mnyele Foundation studio, located in an old school building in the centre of Amsterdam.
-The Thami Mnyele Foundation artists-in-residence-program is therefore an ideal opportunity for concentration on work, reflection, research and discussion.
+To this aim, the Foundation engages artists from African continent and diaspora of all disciplines of contemporary visual art (painting, drawing, photography, sculpture, video, film, audio and multi media) to work for three months in the Thami Mnyele Foundation studio, located in an old school building in the centre of Amsterdam.
+The Thami Mnyele Foundation Residency Award is therefore an ideal opportunity for concentration on work, reflection, research and discussion.
 The artist in residence receives a grant for living expenses and a budget for material and the travelling expenses to and from the Netherlands.
 In order to promote this cultural exchange, the Thami Mnyele Foundation mediates in meetings with artists and people associated with the Dutch art world.
 The selection of participants is done on a regular basis by an independent selection committee of experts, which is appointed by the Board of the Foundation.
 There are two residency programs the Full Residency Program and the Short Residency Program.

 Full Residency Program